-7.3 What are your performance levels for the key measures of financial performance?
+7.3 What are your performance levels for the key measures of financial performance, include measures of cost containment, as appropriate?

 The Commission has been able to establish activity-based costing to determine the cost associated with several of our processes.
 This includes the cost associated with processing a hearing request, conducting a hearing, conducting an informal conference, and processing and collecting fines to improve compliance with the Workers' Compensation Act.